adelhatami/amozesh/_Footer.md

 - Kotlin Developer
 - Content Providers

-Please contact us at hiddify@proton.me if you can help us.
+Please contact us at hiddify@gmail.com if you can help us.